Byron/gitoxide/README.md

   * [ ] A [syncthing] like client/server application.
 This is to demonstrate how lower-level crates can be combined into custom applications that use only part of git's technology to achieve their very own thing.
 Watch out for big file support, multi-device cross-syncing, the possibility for untrusted destinations using full-encryption, case-insensitive and sensitive filesystems, and extended file attributes as well as ignore files.
+  * [ ] A truly awesome history rewriter which makes it easy to understand what happened while avoiding all pitfals.
+Think BFG, but more awesome, if that's possible.

 [syncthing]: https://github.com/syncthing/syncthing